 Microloans are short-term loans with relatively low interest rates.
 Generally these loans are offered to small or developing businesses with modest capital requirements and little-to-no revenue history.
-Microloans — as the name suggests — are smaller loans than a traditional bank loan and offer anywhere from $500 to $50,000 in financing.
+Microloans — as the name suggests — are smaller loans than a traditional bank loan and offer anywhere from $500 to $50,000 in business financing.

 While microloans may be just right for some businesses, they are typically best for borrowers with limited working capital and little-to-no credit history.
 Many times they are offered specifically for borrowers in underdeveloped communities and countries, or prioritized for minority business owners, female business owners and low-income applicants.

 Features of Microloans

 Microloans are generally available through nonprofit community-based organizations that serve as intermediaries.
 You can find a list of them on the Small Business Administration’s website.
 Before you apply, there are four things you should do to prepare:

 Business plans are especially important for microloans compared to other forms of lending.
 That’s because they’re designed for newer businesses and future growth rather than the past experiences your business has had.

 Make sure you can afford the monthly payments.